Find Trade Colleges

 • Laboratory Technician

-In 2016, there was an estimated number of 46,100 jobs in the United States for Mechanical Engineering Technician.
+In the United States, there were 46,100 jobs for Mechanical Engineering Technician in 2016.
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 2,300 new jobs for Mechanical Engineering Technician by 2026.
-There will be an estimated 4,200 positions for Mechanical Engineering Technician per year.
+The BLS estimates 4,200 yearly job openings in this field.

 undefined